-Working hand-in-hand with the compact reader, the EvioCompactStructureReader (structure reader for short) can parse the bytes representing a single structure previously produced by the compact reader.
-Actually any EvioEvent, EvioBank, EvioSegment, or EvioTagSegment object can produce a byte representation of itself by calling its write() method which the structure reader can parse.
-The structure reader has methods to search for structures of a given tag & num pair or dictionary entry.
+Working hand-in-hand with the compact reader, the EvioCompactStructureHandler (structure handler for short) can parse the bytes representing a single structure previously produced by the compact reader.
+Actually any EvioEvent, EvioBank, EvioSegment, or EvioTagSegment object can produce a byte representation of itself by calling its write() method which the structure handler can parse.
+The structure handler has methods to search for structures of a given tag & num pair or dictionary entry.
 Once an EvioNode object is obtained from a search, its structure's data can be retrieved.
 User-created evio structures can be added to the end of any structure (which contains structures, cannot add bank to bank of ints for example).
 As in the compact reader, the user can obtain a ByteBuffer representing just a single structure.

 Finally, there is the EvioCompactEventWriter or event writer for short.
-It's sole purpose in life is to collect byte representations of events and write them into an evio version 4 format file.
-The constructor has arguments needed to create a file with a generated name and can split the file into many if desired (just like the CODA event builder).
+Its sole purpose in life is to collect byte representations of events and write them into an evio version 4 format file or buffer.
+Some constructors have arguments needed to create a file with a generated name and can split the file into many if desired (just like the CODA event builder).
 The size of an internal buffer is specified into which events are stored with the writeEvent() method.
 When the internal buffer is full, it writes to the specified file.
+Of course, when writing to a buffer no additional internal buffer is used.
 The close() method finishes things up.